Alpha-M2/xyber/README.md

 # Xyber Documentation RAG Chatbot

-A production-ready Retrieval-Augmented Generation (RAG) chatbot for Xyber documentation with a modern web interface and Telegram bot integration.
+A RAG chatbot for Xyber documentation with a modern web interface and Telegram bot integration.

-## 🚀 Features

-- **Intelligent Document Search**: Uses ChromaDB vector store with semantic search
-- **RAG Pipeline**: Powered by GROQ's Llama 3 8B for accurate answers based on documentation
-- **Web UI**: Modern, responsive HTML/CSS/JS interface
-- **Telegram Bot**: Full integration for on-the-go access
-- **Environment Configuration**: Secure secrets management via `.env`
-- **Production Ready**: Clean architecture supporting scaling and future expansion
-- **Streaming Ready**: Built for easy streaming response integration
-- **Citation Tracking**: Maintains source references for all answers
-- **Comprehensive Logging**: Debug and monitor all operations

 ## 📋 Requirements